PianoPalf/sqlalchemy-challenge/README.md

 # SQLAlchemy Challenge

-Analyse weather data from various weather stations in Hawaii using Python, SQLAlchemy and SQLite!
+Analyse weather data from various weather stations in Hawaii using Python, SQLAlchemy, SQLite and Flask!

 Created and submitted for an assignment for Monash University Data Analytics Boot Camp (August 2023).